All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Reducing inflammaging has downstream implications for cardiovascular health, cognitive function, metabolic regulation, and joint health, all of which decline with age in part due to chronic inflammation.

 Evidence level: Strong mechanistic and preclinical data.
-Inflammaging-specific human trials with Ta1 are not yet published, but cytokine modulation data is robust.
+Inflammaging-specific human trials with Ta1 aren't yet published, but cytokine modulation data is strong.

 3. Enhanced Immune Surveillance Against Cancer